JeanKnecht/Cansat_AlphaSpot/README.md

 ![image info](./Image/eq5.png)

 This is the first value that is important to determine the amount of directors x we need.
-To calculate the amount of directors x we used a program called “Yagi Uda Atenna Calcultor” which can be found on the following website: Online Calculator .:.
+To calculate the amount of directors x we used a program called ï¿½Yagi Uda Atenna Calcultorï¿½ which can be found on the following website: Online Calculator .:.
 Yagi Uda Antenna based on DL6WU (changpuak.ch)
 The program takes following parameters in account:
 Input